Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

 ## Creating your own virtual environment

-These are the instructions if you want to use this source code and create your own virtual environment for it
+These are the instructions if you want to use this source code and create your own virtual environment:

-1. Open command prompt by typing "cmd" in the search bar
+1. Open command prompt (Windows) or the terminal (Linux)
 2. type
     ```cmd
     cd path/to/your/project